-For the initial management of references from search ≥ results, EndNote software will be used.
-The articles will trair be exported to EndNote V.20 and duplicates will be removed.
+For the initial management of references from search results, EndNote software will be used.
+The articles will be exported to EndNote V.20 and duplicates will be removed.
 The articles will then be screened in duplicate using predetermined eligibility criteria.
-The screening will be performed independently by the review team pair (KOO and NL) in EPPI-Reviewer V.4.13.0.0, using S a screening tool developed a priori and piloted using 10% of the search yield, any disagreements between the
+The screening will be performed independently by the review team pair (KOO and NL) in EPPI-Reviewer V.4.13.0.0, using a screening tool developed a priori and piloted using 10% of the search yield, any disagreements between the reviewers will be resolved by consensus, and any further disagreements will be referred to the tie breaker (MO).

-Data abstraction and coding The data abstraction tool will be created and piloted suing 10% of the eligible studies to ensure it captures. on EPPI-Reviewer V.4.13.0.0.
+The data abstraction tool will be created and piloted using 10% of the eligible studies to ensure it captures relevant data from included and piloted on FPRID. on EPPI-Reviewer V.4.13.0.0.
 The coding process will be carried out independently by two research team members (KOO and NL), whose results will be reconciled and disagreements resolved through discussion, and their results will later be validated for quality control and assurance by an independent senior reviewer (MO) to ensure completeness and correctness.